StrateimTech/hid-api-rs/README.md

 # hid-api-rs
 [![Crates.io](https://img.shields.io/crates/v/hid-api-rs?style=flat-square)](https://crates.io/crates/hid-api-rs) [![docs.rs](https://img.shields.io/docsrs/hid-api-rs?style=flat-square)](https://docs.rs/hid-api-rs/)

-Want access to keystrokes & mouse inputs without calling system-level APIs or even before kernel processing?
+Want access to keystrokes & mouse inputs without calling system-level APIs or even before host kernel processing?
 This library makes it easy by proxying devices through a microcomputer (Raspberry PI 4b & 5), which is then in turn routed into any computer.
 This allows for Injection, modification, and state viewing of every device proxied.

 This implementation is an improvement compared to the [C# version](https://github.com/StrateimTech/HID-API/) as the modifier bit field is reported correctly and multiple keyboards can function simultaneously.